AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/Overview.md

-Stream computing uses change data capture (CDC) based on [Tunnel Service](/intl.en-US/Function Introduction/Tunnel service/Overview.md)to complete streaming consumption and computing in micro-batch mode of Spark.
+Stream computing uses change data capture (CDC) to complete streaming consumption and computing in micro-batch mode of Spark based on [Overview](/intl.en-US/Function Introduction/Tunnel service/Overview.md).
 Meanwhile, at-least-once semantics is provided.
 In stream computing, one split is bound to one partition of an RDD.
 Partitions of a table can be scaled out to implement the linear scalability of data throughput.

 Use EMR SQL or DataFrame
 ---------------------------------------------